CLSherrod/clsherrod.github.io/_drafts/review/2011-07-20-thinking-rabbi-german-common.md

   _wp_rp_image: empty
 permalink: "/thinking-rabbi-german-common/"
 ---
-<p>Wow, the last couple of days have been fun.</p>
+Wow, the last couple of days have been fun.

-<p>Started off some think time.
-Then working with a Rabbi and then talked to a German.</p>
+Started off some think time.
+Then working with a Rabbi and then talked to a German.

-<p>I've been using Monday to think.
+I've been using Monday to think.
 Yup, just sit and look out upon my great view from my office and think.
 Think about what I want to do this week.
 Think about what I want to do next month.
-And think about where I want to be a year from now.</p>
+And think about where I want to be a year from now.

-<p>I've really been enjoying just thinking and dreaming about how I really want to live my life.</p>
+I've really been enjoying just thinking and dreaming about how I really want to live my life.

-<p>And I'm making some tweaks as I see them.
-And things are getting better and better.</p>
+And I'm making some tweaks as I see them.
+And things are getting better and better.

-<p>And then getting to work with awesome clients around the world is just so cool.</p>
+And then getting to work with awesome clients around the world is just so cool.

-<p>Having a worldwide Internet based business is fun.</p>
+Having a worldwide Internet based business is fun.

-<p>I get to learn about different cultures and thoughts and then how they can burst out on the scene and make a name for themselves.</p>
+I get to learn about different cultures and thoughts and then how they can burst out on the scene and make a name for themselves.

-<p>I totally love what I do.</p>
+I totally love what I do.

-<p>And that is the secret.
+And that is the secret.
 Totally love what you do and get help on things you don't love.</p>